coe3-knights/proj/README.md

 ## Versioning

-This is the first version of this app
+For the versions available, see the [tags on this repository](https://github.com/coe3-knights/proj/tags).

 ## Authors